 One common theme in indclus, sindclus, and ewindclus is their computation of each cluster and its weight in turn, at each step fitting only the residual similarity not accounted for by the other clusters.
-This forces memberships to be considered in a predetermined order and allows weights to become obsolete.
-Inspired in part by recent work of Lee (in press), we propose an orthogonal decomposition of the problem.
-Instead of computing the elements and weight of each cluster in succession, we first consider all the memberships and then derive all the weights using constrained regression.
+Assuming that clusters are independent allows simple equations for updating the cluster weights, but forces memberships to be considered in a predetermined order and allows weights to become obsolete.
+Inspired in part by recent work of Lee (submitted), we propose an orthogonal decomposition of the problem.3 Instead of computing the elements and weight of each cluster in succession, we first consider all the memberships and then derive all the weights using constrained regression.
 And where previous algorithms recompute all the memberships of one cluster simultaneously (and therefore independently), we will change memberships one by one in a dynamically determined order using simple heuristic search techniques, recomputing the weights after each step.
-(An incremental bounded least squares regression algorithm that took advantage of the previous solution would be ideal, but the algorithms tested below did not incorporate such an improvement.)
-From this perspective, one need only focus on changing the binary membership variables, and ADCLUS becomes a purely combinatorial optimization problem.
+From this perspective, INDCLUS becomes a purely combinatorial optimization problem.

 We will evaluate three different algorithms based on this approach, all of which attempt to improve a random initial model.
-The first, indclus-hc, is a simple hill-climbing strategy which attempts to toggle individual memberships in an arbitrary order and the first change resulting in an improved model is accepted.
+The first, indclus-hc, is a simple hill-climbing strategy which attempts to toggle memberships in an arbitrary order and the first one resulting in an improved model is accepted.
 The algorithm terminates when no membership can be changed to give an improvement.
-This strategy is reminiscent of a proposal by Clouse and Cottrell (1996), although here we are using the ADCLUS model of similarity.
-In the second algorithm, indclus-pbil, the PBIL algorithm of Baluja (1997) is used indclus-hc ind-pbil ewind-klb indclus Name VAF IQR \overline{r} VAF IQR VAF IQR \overline{r} VAF IQR \overline{r} animals-s 80 80-80 44 74 71-74 80 80-80 74 80 80-80 47 numbers 90 90-91 24 87 85-88 91 91-91 18 90 89-91 59 workers 88 88-89 16 86 84-87 89 89-89 13 88 88-89 53 consonants 86 85-87 11 80 76-82 92 92-92 9 91 91-91 61 animals 71 70-72 8 66 65-69 74 74-74 6 74 74-74 36 letters 70 69-71 3 66 64-68 76 74-78 2 82 81-82 57 to search for appropriate memberships.
-This is a simplification of the strategy suggested by Lee (in press), whose proposal also includes elements concerned with automatically controlling model complexity.
+This strategy was suggested by Clouse and Cottrell (1996), although here we are using the INDCLUS model of similarity.
+In the second algorithm, indclus-pbil, the PBIL algorithm of Baluja (1997) is used to search for appropriate memberships.
+This is an efficient simplification of the strategy suggested by Lee (submitted), whose proposal includes elements concerned with automatically controlling model complexity.
 We use the parameter settings he suggests but only allow the algorithm to generate 10,000 solutions.